-For example, the Applicants noted that "s53 of the Waste Minimisation Act 2008 states that a territorial authority may sell any marketable product resulting from any activity or service of the territorial authority carried out under this Part, but any proceeds of sale must be used in implementing its waste management and minimisation plan".
+8 For example, the Applicants noted that "s53 of the Waste Minimisation Act 2008 states that a territorial authority may sell any marketable product resulting from any activity or service of the territorial authority carried out under this Part, but any proceeds of sale must be used in implementing its waste management and minimisation plan".
 E-mail from Simpson Grierson (on behalf of the Applicants) to the Commerce Commission (3 March 2017).

-TDC advised that the Eves Valley landfill is currently at Stage 2 and, based on existing demand, it will reach capacity no later than 2019.
-It has prepared a plan to extent the landfill to Stage 3 and the estimated cost of this redevelopment was \$14 million up until 2015 with an additional \$25 million required between 2025 and 2045.
+9 TDC advised that the Eves Valley landfill is currently at Stage 2 and, based on existing demand it will reach capacity no later than 2019.
+It has prepared a plan to extend the landfill to Stage 3 and the estimated cost of this redevelopment was \$14 million up until 2025 with an additional \$25 million required between 2025 and 2045.
 Under the proposed arrangement, based on its long term demand forecasts, the Stage 3 redevelopment would not need to happen until at least 2030.
 TDC Solid Waste Activity Management Plan 2015-2045 (August 2015) retrieved from www.tasman.govt.nz on 1 November 2016.

-- effective and efficient use of their waste management services in the wider Nelson-Tasman region.
-This included making the most effective use of the landfills in the region. - 25.2 The Councils are already collaborating in other waste areas.
-In sewerage, for example, the Councils now coordinate operations as part of the Nelson Regional Sewerage Business Council. - 26.
-Since 2012, the Councils have been reviewing and undertaking public consultation on preferred options for waste disposal and landfill facilities in the Nelson-Tasman region.
+- 22. Since 2012, the Councils have been reviewing and undertaking public consultation on preferred options for waste disposal and landfill facilities in the Nelson-Tasman region.
 Both Councils recognise that, unlike in many other regions of New Zealand, their existing landfills are located in relatively close proximity to one another.
-For example, much of the solid waste in the Tasman region is generated in and around Richmond, where there is little difference in distance between disposal at NCC's York Valley landfill and disposal at TDC's Eves Valley landfill. - 27.
+For example, much of the solid waste in the Tasman region is generated in and around Richmond, where there is little difference in distance between disposal at NCC's York Valley landfill and disposal at TDC's Eves Valley landfill. - 23.
 As part of the consultation process, several alternatives to the proposed arrangement were considered, such as establishing a joint venture or negotiating a long-term service contract.
-However, these options were considered to be unworkable.12 - 28.
-The Councils consider the proposed arrangement to be the preferred option for the Nelson-Tasman region, as both Councils would share costs equally and because it was widely recognised that operating one landfill, rather than two, would result in cost savings for both Councils. - 29.
+However, these options were considered to be unworkable.10 - 24.
+The Councils consider the proposed arrangement to be the preferred option for the Nelson-Tasman region, as both Councils would share costs equally and because it was widely recognised that operating one landfill, rather than two, would result in cost savings for both Councils. - 25.
 In the course of their public consultation processes, the Councils received no substantive opposition to the proposal.
 The Applicants consider that this reflects public support for the proposed arrangement.